CasalettoJ/Weeaboo-Boilerplate/README.md

-favicons-webpack-plugin -- For easy favicon generation and packing styled-tools -- Useful interpolation functions for styled-components polished -- Useful sass-like functions for styled-components styles
+favicons-webpack-plugin -- For easy favicon generation and packing styled-tools -- Useful interpolation functions for styled-components polished -- Useful sass-like functions for styled-components styles react-transition-group -- used with anime.js to create animated transitions for components
 ```

 I use yarn.
 You can use npm instead.
 It's the same crap who cares.